M64GitHub/flagZ/README.md

 ## Why flagZ?

-Because CLI args shouldn’t suck.
-Loops, conditionals, type chaos?
-Nope! **flagZ** flips the script: define a struct, and boom your CLI interface is set, flags flow in, transparent as can be.
+On flags, **flagZ** tries to flip the script: define a struct, and boom your CLI interface and varieables are set, flags flow in, transparent as can be.
 No fuss.

-Ever hacked a tool and thought, “Ugh, CLI flags—how’d that work again?”
-Digging through old projects, copy-pasting, tweaking—such a drag! **flagZ** was born to zap that hassle: define a struct, and bam—it’s your CLI **and** your variables, no learning curve, no docs to slog through.
+No learning curve, no docs to slog through.
 It’s not here to out-fancy the big libs—it’s your instant, transparent shortcut to flags without the fuss. **Focus on your code, not the setup**—**flagZ** has your back!

 ## Features
 - Supports `bool`, all integers (`u1` to `u64`, `i1` to `i64`, `usize`, `isize`), floats (`f32`, `f64`), strings (`[]u8`, `[N]u8`), as well as their optional types.
-- Short flags fuzzy zap (`-v` flips `verbose`, `-n` fills `name`—first match wins!).
+- Short flags fuzzy match (`-v` flips `verbose`, `-n` fills `name`—first match wins!).
 - Errors (`MissingValue`, `StringTooLong`, `InvalidIntValue`, `NegativeValueNotAllowed`, plus `Overflow` from `std`).

 ## Examples